justinmklam/personal-website/content/posts/2017/04/vr-gantry.md

 <!--{{<img caption="Achievement unlocked: Freedom of movement with wired VR."
 src="/imgs/vr-gantry/vr-gantry.gif" >}}-->

-### Stage 3: Making it "Portable"
+## Making it "Portable"

 Since this was an internal project with [MistyWest](https://mistywest.com/), the value was in showing this prototype around.
 The social media content was one thing, but physically bringing it around was thought to have additional "wow" factors.
 Since CES 2017 was coming up and MistyWest would be hosting a penthouse party during one of the evenings, it was time to make this thing free standing.

 Continuing the theme with 8020 extrusions, the external frame was assembled and tested.